Asiago War Memorial: Museum

-Near the entrance to the crypt is a museum containing many relics gathered from the battle fields of the Asiago plateau, as well as related documents and photographs from the time period of the war.
+Near the entrance to the crypt is a museum containing many relics gathered from the battlefields of the Asiago plateau, as well as related documents and photographs from the time period of the war.
 The museum has a plastic model relief map of the Asiago plateau providing a visual depiction of the events that unfolded there.
 The left side of the museum focuses on the events of the first two years of the war, 1915–1916, and the right side documents the happenings of 1917–1918.
 The museum also houses a small cinema hall, and video-documentaries may be viewed there upon request.

 A noteworthy piece in the museum's collection is a letter from a young soldier on the eve of the Battle of Mount Ortigara, which was discovered in the 1950s.
 The author, second lieutenant Adolfo Ferrero, fought in the Alpine battle of Val Dora and was a protagonist of the Battle of Mount Ortigara, where he died in combat.
 This last letter to his family was found in the personal effects of his page, whose mortal remains were exhumed from Mount Ortigara and entombed in the Asiago War Memorial, where Ferrero's remains are also located.
 Ferrero's family, therefore, never received the letter, but by a strange twist of fate the letter now directly reaches future generations, as part of a monument to never forget the Great War.

 Visitor Information

-The war memorial and its museum are open to the public every day except Monday and the following holidays: New Year's Day, Easter, Easter Monday, 1 May, 15 August, 21 September (Asiago's patron saint day for St. Matthew), and Christmas.
-The winter hours, 1 October to 15 May, are 9:00-12:00 and 14:00-17:00.
-The summer hours, 16 May to 30 September, are 9:00-12:00 and 15:00-18:00.
+The war memorial and its museum are open to the public every day except on Mondays and the following holidays: New Year's Day, Easter, Easter Monday, May 1, August 15, September 21 (Asiago's patron saint day for St. Matthew), and Christmas.
+The Winter hours, October 1 to May 15, are 9:00–12:00 and 14:00–17:00.
+The Summer hours, May 16 to September 30, are 9:00–12:00 and 15:00–18:00.